 PCM represents the most prevalent systemic mycosis in South America and, in particular, in Brazil, where it is estimated to affect about 10% of the population in the endemic regions, particularly in the rural areas 1.
 There is a strong male preference of the chronic symptomatic form, with a ratio of 13:1 1,2.

 The primary pulmonary infection is usually self-limited and subclinical, confirmed only by laboratory tests such a positive paracoccidin intradermal test 2.

 Only about ~2% of the infected patients will manifest the clinical forms 2.
 The clinical disease is divided into two main types:

 - represents the most severe form, commonly affecting children, adolescents, and young adults, with a course of weeks or months

 - involvement of the reticuloendothelial system, presenting with fever, weight loss, hepatosplenomegaly and lymphadenopathy

 - bone marrow dysfunction and osteolytic lesions are less frequently present

 - represents the majority of cases (>90%) and it usually results from the reactivation of a quiescent lung infection in adulthood

-- presentation is usually nonspecific and includes cough, dyspnea, expectoration haemoptysis, weight loss, and fever.
+- the presentation is usually nonspecific and includes a cough, dyspnea, expectoration haemoptysis, weight loss, and fever.

 - mucous oropharyngeal lesions characteristically prompt patients to seek medical attention.
 These range from bleeding gingivitis, loose of teeth, to painful granulomas involving the lips, tongue, gums, and palate.
 Granulomatous lesions may also involve the larynx and vocal chords